Florida Service Dog Requirements

 • Asking the owner to have the animals perform their assigned task as a demonstration.

-• Asking the service dog owner declare their illness or disability.
+• Asking the service dog owner to declare their specific disability.

 • Demanding documentation regarding registration or training.